-- HE-J.1 The City shall utilize its planning and review processes to promote efficient land use and development patterns which conserve such resources as fuel, water, and land. - HE-J.2 The City shall provide incentives for mixed-use development which include housing, retail, and office uses at transit nodes and other high-intensity locations as appropriate.
+- HE-J.1 Utilize the planning and review processes to promote economically viable, environmentally sound, and socially equitable land use designations and development patterns which conserve non-renewable energy sources such as fossil fuels, water, and natural gas. - HE-J.2 Provide incentives for mixed-use development which include housing, retail, and office uses at transit nodes and other high-intensity locations as appropriate. - HE-J.3 Seek to locate higher-density housing principally along transit corridors, near employment opportunities, and in proximity to village areas identified elsewhere in community plans. - HE-J.4 Improve infrastructure systems throughout the City's communities as to support infill development and promote new affordable housing.
+A comprehensive funding strategy should be developed in order to address existing deficiencies and future needs. - HE-J.5 Support car-sharing programs and the installation of electric vehicle charging stations as to promote carbon reduction and reduce resident's reliance upon car ownership. - HE-J.6 Complete the City's work program related to Council Policy 600-27 to offer additional incentives that encourage new development and redevelopment of existing structures and sites to exceed the new Mandatory CALGreen Building Standards.

-- HE-J.3 The City shall seek to locate higher-density housing principally along transit corridors, near employment opportunities, and in proximity to village areas identified elsewhere in community plans. - HE-J.4 The City shall improve infrastructure systems throughout its communities as to support infill development and promote new affordable housing.
-A comprehensive funding strategy should be developed in order to address existing deficiencies and future needs. - HE-J.5 The City shall support car-sharing programs and the installation of electric vehicle charging stations as to promote carbon reduction and reduce residents reliance upon car ownership. - HE-J.6 The City shall complete its work program related to Council Policy 600-27 to offer additional incentives that encourage new development and redevelopment of existing structures and sites to exceed the new Mandatory Calgreen Building Standards. - HE-J.7 The City shall support SDG&E programs to promote energy conservation and the Public Utilities Department's programs to promote water and energy conservation. - HE-J.8 The City shall require net-zero energy for new residential buildings by the year 2020. - HE-J.9 The City shall support and implement its Urban Water Management Plan and Conservation Program to develop a sound water storage program and promote voluntary water conservation and retrofitting of pre-1981 housing. - HE-J.10 The City shall encourage and support cost-effective energy technologies with both positive economic and environmental impacts, e.g., passive solar space heating and cooling and water conservation. - HE-J.11 The City shall promote the conservation of nonrenewable energy resources. - HE-J.12 The City shall support and encourage high performance design standards in new construction and redevelopment to promote increased energy conservation. - HE-J.13 The City shall encourage the implementation of healthy housing programs, including the encouragement of private owners of federally assisted multifamily housing and the Housing Commission to adopt smoke-free policies to protect residents from the dangers of second-hand smoke and to reduce property maintenance costs. - HE-J.14 The City shall continue to develop street tree plans as part of the Community Plan update process.
+- HE-J.7 Support SDG&E programs to promote energy conservation and the Public Utilities Department's programs to promote water and energy conservation. - HE-J.8 Require net-zero energy for new residential buildings by the year 2020 to meet the State's goal outlined in the Long-Term Energy Efficiency Strategic Plan. - HE-J.9 Support and implement its Urban Water Management Plan and Conservation Program to develop a sound water storage program and promote voluntary water conservation and retrofitting. - HE-J.10 Encourage and support cost-effective energy technologies with both positive economic and environmental impacts, (e.g. passive solar space heating and cooling and water conservation.) - HE-J.11 Promote the conservation of nonrenewable energy resources such as solar and water reclamation. - HE-J.12 Support and encourage high performance design standards in new construction and redevelopment to promote increased energy conservation. - HE-J.13 Encourage the implementation of healthy housing programs, including the encouragement of private owners of federally assisted multifamily housing and the Housing Commission to adopt smoke-free policies to protect residents from the dangers of second-hand smoke and to reduce property maintenance costs. - HE-J.14 Continue to develop street tree plans as part of the Community Plan update process. - HE-J.15 Support implementation of the California Solar Initiative thermal program for installation of 2,000 solar water heating retrofits by 2020. - HE-J.16 Support a voluntary Energy Consumption Disclosure Policy with the intent of providing homebuyers with energy consumption data at the point of sale. - HE-J.17 Continue to support Energy Upgrade California and similar programs that focus on assistance with retrofitting existing residential homes. - HE-J.18 In support of the California Solar Electric Incentive program, ensure that new photovoltaic (PV) systems meet minimum energy efficiency levels and that PV system components and installations meet rating standards and specific performance requirements. - HE-J.19 Support the designation of preferred parking spaces for electric vehicle charging and carpooling for multi-family housing. - HE-J.20 Provide targeted outreach and incentives for energy audits (Home Energy Rating System certification or equivalent) and retrofits.